 New bus connections at Okehampton station to and from Bude and Launceston

-Starting on 30th October 2022, there will now be direct bus connections at Okehampton station to and from Bude, Holsworthy and Launceston, timed with trains.
+From Okehampton station there are buses to and from Bude, Holsworthy and Launceston, timed with trains.
 The Launceston service is financially supported by Cornwall Council and Devon County Council.
 See below for timetables for 6, 6A, 118 and 306 which all now link with the train service.

 For more details see coverage on Dartmoor Line: New bus connections at Okehampton station to and from Bude and Launceston

-The Okehampton train service timetable from May to December 2022 last year is as follows (the winter 2023 timetable is almost identical with some of the trains running one or two minutes later, so this remains a convenient listing - the offical timetable is available here D2 The Dartmoor line Tarka line 10 December 2023 to 1 June 2024 - PDF)
+The Okehampton train service timetable from May to December 2022 is a convenient graphic and is almost identical with the current timetable with trains running one or two minutes later, so this remains a convenient listing - the offical timetable is available here Exeter to Okehampton (The Dartmoor line) and Barnstaple (The Tarka line) - PDF.

 Bus times can be checked on Traveline SW and train times on National Rail Enquiries.